jwplayer/jwplayer-react-native/README.md

   ```

-2. Define `config.license` with your Android or iOS JWP license key.
+2. Define `config.license` with your Android or iOS JWX license key.
 3. Define `config.playlist` with the media to play in the player.
 4. (Optional) Define the other values of the `config` prop.